Starting on Nov. 30, Giving Tuesday will kick off the official charity season, prompting people to

 With so many

 dire causes and amazing organizations, it can be overwhelming to wade through it all and find your perfect match.
 When in doubt, you can always check the efficiency and rating of a charity you're interested on CharityNavigatory.org and evaluate the organization's ethics with trans activist Dean Spade's guide to assessing charities.
-If you're looking for ways to spend your money and time on important causes today, here are nine causes to support on Giving Tuesday.
+If you're looking for ways to spend your money and time on important causes today, here are eight causes to support on Giving Tuesday.
+1 Support Environmental Justice

 Can't donate money right now?
 Get educated on local